Christopher Tsai

-Christopher Tsai (born December 20, 1974) is a third-generation, Chinese-American investor and noted art collector.
+Christopher Tsai (born December 20, 1974) is a Chinese-American investor and noted art collector.
 He is the founder of Tsai Capital Corporation, a New York-based investment management firm.

 Early life and education

 Born in Greenwich, Connecticut, to investor and philanthropist Gerald Tsai and model and actress Marlyn C. Tsai, Tsai was raised in a prominent family with connections to influential figures in business and real estate.
 He attended Brunswick School, a private college-preparatory school for boys in Greenwich, graduating in 1993.
 During his youth, Tsai was close with the Trump family, as his father was acquainted with Donald Trump when Trump was a Manhattan real estate mogul, and Tsai considered Donald Trump Jr. his best friend, often vacationing together.
 Tsai began his career in finance at the age of 11, working for the Tsai family foundation.
 As a teenager, he would regularly telephone Alan Courtney "Ace" Greenberg, who managed a custodian account for Tsai, to ask him why he was buying certain companies like Schlumberger.
 Tsai also had the opportunity to learn from other Wall Street CEOs like Laurence Tisch, who was his sister’s godfather.
 At age 18, Tsai studied securities analysis at the New York Institute of Finance.

 Tsai attended Vermont's Middlebury College, where he graduated with a Bachelor of Arts degree in Philosophy and International Politics and served on the Middlebury College Arts Council.